Worried about having bed bugs at home?

-Abandoned shell casings, also known as “husks” or “skin casings,” are an early sign of a growing bed bug infestation.
+If you find bed bug shell casings, also known as husks or shed skins, there’s a very high probability that you have bed bugs.
+Abandoned shell casings are a reliable early sign of a growing bed bug infestation.

-These translucent, hollow outlines of juvenile bed bugs are often easier to find than the bed bugs themselves.
-They can be anywhere that bed bugs hatch and breed — check mattress eams, upholstered furniture, and in holes, cracks, and crevices within wooden furniture.
+Shell casings are translucent, hollow outlines of juvenile bed bugs, and they’re often easier to find than the bed bugs themselves.
+They can be found anywhere that bed bugs hatch and breed — check mattress seams, upholstered furniture, and in holes, cracks, and crevices within wooden furniture.

 #1: Live Bed Bugs

 - Small, reddish-brown insects around the size of flaxseeds